-We extracted the dense SIFT feature from multi-scale images like the case of VGG, then applied nonlinear homogeneous mapping \cite{vedaldi2012efficient} to make the feature dimension three times as large.
+The dense SIFT feature was extracted from multi-scale images, as in the case of VGG, and then nonlinear homogeneous mapping \citep{vedaldi2012efficient} was applied to make the feature dimension three times larger.

-We reduced the dimension to 256, and then we applied BP, VLAD with 1,024 components, FV with 512 components, and VLAT with 16 components.
-We also applied the proposed Invariant BP with the same setting and VLAD and VLAT with eight times the number of components.
+The dimension was reduced to 256 prior to applying BP, VLAD with 1,024 components, FV with 512 components, and VLAT with 16 components.
+We also applied the proposed invariant BP with the same setting, and VLAD and VLAT with eight times the number of components.

-\tabref{res:sift} shows a similar tendency as the results for the VGG-feature.
-Our methods demonstrate better performance than existing methods for both original test data and augmented test data.
+\tabref{res:sift} shows a tendency similar to the results of the VGG-feature.
+Our methods demonstrate better performance than existing methods for both the original test data and augmented test data.